kampersanda/sif-embedding/README.md

 > [A Simple but Tough-to-Beat Baseline for Sentence Embeddings](https://openreview.net/forum?id=SyK00v5xx),
 > ICLR 2017.

+This is currently a prototype version.

+## TODO

+- Add the unsupervised SIF described in [the paper](https://aclanthology.org/W18-3012/).
+- Support [fastText](https://fasttext.cc/) models for word embeddings.
+- Conduct more evaluations.

 ## Evaluation

 This repository provides an easy tool to evaluate this library using [SemEval STS Task](https://aclanthology.org/S16-1081/).